4strodev/owl/README.md

 **⚠️ This library is under development**

-Owl is an golang library to create project generators for any framework or language.
+Owl is a Go library to create project generators for any framework or language.
 This is a personal project that you can use.
 There is no warranty if you have an error or bug publish an issue or make a pull request to improve this library.

 <div align="center">